romeerez/orchid-orm/packages/docs/src/guide/index.md

 - `TypeORM`, and `MikroORM` offers you to use a very limited ORM interface for simple queries (with the same problem as in `Sequelize`), and to use a query builder for more complex queries which won't be type-safe.
 - `Objection` is easier for writing queries, but it is not type-safe.

-`Porm` queries have no such problems, it is designed to build complex queries with relations and keep track of all the types:
+`Orchid ORM` queries have no such problems, it is designed to build complex queries with relations and keep track of all the types:

 ```ts
 // posts type will be: Array<{ id: number, name: string, authorName: string, commentsCount: number }>